-Modern software development is built on a promise: that programming can be made easier, faster, and less error-prone if we surround developers with enough guardrails.
-Over the past few decades, this idea evolved into a new category of tools broadly known as “safe languages.”
+Much of modern software development is based upon a fallacy: that programming can be made easier, faster, and less error-prone if we surround developers with enough guardrails.
+Over the past few decades, this idea has evolved into a new category of tools broadly known as “safe languages.”
 These languages promise protection through restriction — limiting what a programmer can do in order to reduce the possibility of mistakes.

 It is an appealing proposition.
-Yet in cybersecurity, especially in operational technology (OT) and mission-critical infrastructure, what is appealing is not always what is secure.
+But in the development of secure applications — especially those involving cybersecurity, operational technology (OT), and mission-critical infrastructure —what is appealing is not always what is secure.

-This article takes a closer look at how safe languages came to be, why their guardrails are not the same as real protection, and why true security still comes from understanding the system — not relying on layers meant to simplify it.
+This article takes a closer look at how safe languages came to be, why their guardrails are not the same as real protection, and why true security still comes from understanding the system rather than relying on layers meant to simplify it.

 The Path to “Safety”: From Assembly → C → Safe Languages